 Ross McKim assumed the role of Principal in 1985, and the School became Rambert School of Ballet and Contemporary Dance.
 In the 1990s this was attached to Brunel University, but in 2003 for artistic, educational and financial reasons, Rambert School became independent.
 The University sold its Richmond campus to property developers in 2005, and Rambert School developed its current site with exceptionally generous support from the Linbury Trust among others.
 In 2005 the Foundation Degree and BA (Hons) degrees were validated by the University of Kent, and Rambert School joined the Conservatoire for Dance and Drama, bringing it into the Higher Education sector.
 The dual focus on both ballet and contemporary dance which began in the ‘70s has been maintained, concentrating on technique and creative exploration, Rambert School produces powerful, expressive and versatile performers.

 The relationship between Rambert School and Rambert dance company is arguably now the strongest it has ever been.
-There are currently seven Rambert School graduates dancing in Rambert company (which currently has 22 members).
 A number of collaborative projects have brought School and Company together.
-In 2016, marking the 90th anniversary of Rambert’s first performances, Handel’s ‘The Creation’ with choreographyby Mark Baldwin will be presented at Garsington Opera and Sadler’s Wells with a cast of 50 including all Company dancers and 28 students from Rambert School.
+In 2016, marking the 90th anniversary of Rambert’s first performances, Handel’s ‘The Creation’ with choreography by Mark Baldwin was presented at Garsington Opera and Sadler’s Wells with a cast of 50 including all Company dancers and 28 students from Rambert School.
+From 2018, the company and School have collaborated on our MA Programme, creating cohorts of Rambert2, who have toured the UK performing works by Sharon Eyal, Rafael Bonachela, and Rambert Artistic Director Benoit Swan Pouffer.
+With future collaboration in the works, and the celebrating of the School’s 100th year teaching and training over 2020, this is an exciting time to support or work with us.

 (Image: Marie Rambert teaching at the Mercury Theatre, 1940s.
 Photographer credit: Derek Allen / Press Illustrations)